Loader

 How to Increase Hemoglobin

-Assuming you are not dealing with a medical condition and are looking for ways to increase your hemoglobin levels, here are a few home remedies:
+Assuming you are not dealing with a medical condition and are looking for ways to increase your hemoglobin levels, here are a few home remedies to increase hemoglobin:

 • Eat iron-rich foods: One of the simplest and most efficient ways to increase your hemoglobin levels is by eating meals high in iron.
 Red meat, dark leafy greens, beans, lentils, nuts, and seeds are all excellent sources of iron.
 Make sure to eat a lot of iron rich foods if you're vegetarian or vegan, or take an iron supplement.